Why working on-set may improve your screenwriting career and chances (Part 3).

 FOR STARTERS, BE LIKABLE.

 Hollywood is a small town (and I don’t just mean Hollywood itself, but the industry as a whole), so don’t be a jerk.
 You want to be the person everyone wants to work with.
-If you aren’t easy to work with on-set, why would they think you were easy to work with during the re-writing process?
+If you aren’t easy to work with on-set, why would they think you are easy to work with during the re-writing process?
 In fact, more and more features are creating writers' rooms.
 Don't believe me?
 Read my interview with Dennis Heaton.
-(Producer/Writer of THE ORDER, GHOST WARS, & OLYMPUS.)
+(Producer/Writer of Netflix's THE ORDER, GHOST WARS, & OLYMPUS.)

 MAKE THE CONNECTION.